AugmentedWeb/UserGUI/documentation.md

 >
 > ### Description
 >
-> Pushes an object containing the content and the name to the `#guiPages` variable.
-This adds a page to the GUI.
+> Adds a page to the GUI page array.
 >
 > ### Parameters
 >